 “For many decades, Taylor’s College has been renowned for its excellence in international pre-university education.
 We have always strived to expand our reputation and educational portfolio to meet the demands of the changing business environment.
 With an exciting landscape for professional level courses, we aim to produce world-class accountants through the MICPA-CAANZ partnership while improving the quality of the nation’s accounting standards,” said Sherrin.

-Wondering what to study after SPM?
 Not sure whether you should study pre-u programmes or foundation courses?
-Here’s a guide to help you decide what to do to achieve your goals.
-Learn more about pre-university programmes at one of the top colleges in Malaysia – Taylor’s College!READ MORE
+Learn more about pre-university programmes at Taylor’s College!READ MORE

 Canadian Pre-University (CPU) students learned how reading can help demonstrate flexibility in multicultural interaction.READ MORE